Zzzode/zompiler/libraries/zc/README.md

 ## Conclusion

 The `zc` library aims to leverage the robust and efficient design of the `zc` library while tailoring it to meet the specific requirements of my project.
-I once again thank the `zc` library team for their outstanding work and contributions to the open source community.
+I once again thank the `kj` library team for their outstanding work and contributions to the open source community.

 For any questions or contributions, please feel free to contact me or submit a pull request.